3liz/py-qgis-wps/README.md

 ## Why moving to Tornado instead WSGI

-* We need to support asyncio: asyncio require a blocking running loop.
+* We need to support asyncio: asyncio requires a blocking running loop.
 This cannot be achieved simply in a WSGI architecture.
-* Tornado has a better and better integration with native python asyncio and provide a great framework for developpingf http server.
+* Tornado has a better and better integration with native python asyncio and provide a great framework for developing a http server.

 ## Extensions to WPS

 ### TIMEOUT extension

-Specify the timeout for a process: if the process takes more than TIMEOUT seconds to run, the worker is then killed and an error status is retourned.
+Specify the timeout for a process: if the process takes more than TIMEOUT seconds to run, the worker is then killed and an error status is returned.

 Set the the `TIMEOUT=<seconds>` in  GET requests.